jneo8/charm-advanced-routing/README.md

 # Overview

-This subordinate charm allows for the configuration of simple policy routing rules on the deployed host and adding routing to configured services via a JSON file.
+This subordinate charm allows for the configuration of simple policy routing rules on the deployed host and adding routing to configured services via a JSON.

 # Usage